Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

 };
 ```

 This is `xrGetVulkanGraphicsDevice2KHR`.
-The runtime knows which GPU the HMD is physically connected to.
+The runtime knows which GPU the HMD is connected to.
 On a laptop with integrated and discrete GPUs, the runtime returns the discrete one.
-The function takes the raw `VkInstance` handle cast to a `u64` — the same instance we just created through OpenXR.
+The function takes the raw `VkInstance` handle cast to a `u64`, the same instance we just created through OpenXR.

 The HAL adapter is exposed through `expose_adapter`: